 My old stomach is empty and hollow, and no place is there for the sun’s rays.

-Under the obliquely shining sunlight, grabbing my wine, I ascend a tall watchtower.
+Under the obliquely shining sunlight, I grab some wine and ascend the high pagoda.

 - 金飇(금표) – Literally means the “golden gust.”
 Refers to the strong winds that blow in Autumn.

 - 雲漢(운한) – Another name for the milky way (銀河, 은하).